Tibial Eminence Fracture

 A fracture of the proximal tibia may be caused by stress or trauma or secondary to weakening of the bone due to cancer or infection.
 High energy injuries such as a fall from a height, sports-related trauma or motor vehicle accidents may be responsible for fracture in young adults.
 Sometimes even low energy injuries such as falling from a standing position may result in a fracture of the proximal tibia in elderly individuals.

 When a tibial eminence fracture is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a tibial eminence fracture specialist who provides detailed examination and care for patients with tibial eminence fracture in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a tibial eminence fracture specialist who provides detailed examination and care for patients with tibial eminence fracture in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 The symptoms of proximal tibia fracture include painful weight-bearing movements, tenseness around the knee, limitation of movement and deformity around the knee.
 In some individuals, impairment of blood supply secondary to the fracture may result in a pale or cool foot.
 Patients may also experience numbness or feelings of ‘pins and needles’ in the foot as a result of associated nerve injury.